-With individual adjustment, each bearing system is adjusted separately using nuts, shims, spacer sleeves, crush sleeves etc. Measuring and inspection procedures provide that the established nominal preload is obtained with the least possible deviation.
+With individual adjustment, each bearing arrangement is adjusted separately using nuts, shims, spacer sleeves, crush sleeves etc. Measuring and inspection procedures provide that the established nominal preload is obtained with the least possible deviation.
 There are different methods to obtain the required preload:

 - axial displacement method

 - direct force method

 The method used depends on, among other things, the application design and the number of bearings to be mounted.
 Individual adjustment can accommodate enough tolerance stack-up so that if individual components are produced to Normal tolerances, the desired preload can be achieved with a relatively high degree of accuracy.

 The axial displacement method is based on the relationship between the preload force and the elastic deformations within the bearing arrangement.
 The requisite preload can be determined from a preload force / axial displacement diagram (diagram 1).

 This method of adjustment is frequently used when the components of a bearing arrangements are pre-assembled.
 The required preload, which is expressed as a linear value, requires measuring total axial displacement (end play) of the shaft relative to a fixed surface.
 This is typically done with a dial indicator.